 Tree of Memories

-Our 26th Annual Tree of Memories Community Candlelight Memorial Service took place on December 7, 2023 where our community came together to honour and remember their loved ones.
-For those who are facing the holiday season for the first time without their loved one, and for those who lost their loved one many years ago, it was a special evening of reflection, unity, and comfort.
+Our 27th Annual Tree of Memories Community Candlelight Memorial Service took place on December 5, 2024 where our community came together to honour and remember their loved ones.
+It was a special evening of community, reflection, and comfort, for those who are facing the holiday season for the first time without their loved one, and for those who lost their loved one many years ago.

 We are grateful for all of those who participated in this special evening.

-A very sincere thank you to Rev. Craig Miller and Kim Lewarne for their heartfelt words of comfort and hope.
-Thank you to Nicole McLenehan, our pianist and James Comrie, our soloist, for sharing their amazing gift of music which was so warm and comforting.
+A very sincere thank you to Rev. Doug Neufeld of Trinity United Church, and Kim Lewarne, Brockie Donovan’s Funeral Celebrant, for their heartfelt words of comfort and hope.
+Thank you to our soloist, Julianna Moore and accompanist, Rob Lovatt, for sharing their amazing gift of music which was so warm and comforting.

 We sincerely thank you for joining us and we wish you a peaceful Christmas, surrounded and comforted by those most important in your life.